nilportugues/php-sitemap/README.md

 ```js
 "sonrisa/sitemap-component":"dev-master"
 ```

-Builds sitemaps for pages, images and media files and provides a class to submit them to search engines.

 <a name="block2"></a>
 ## 2. Build your sitemaps
 This component builds sitemaps supported by the main search engines, Google and Bing, in xml and gzip formats.